arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 on(type: 'connect' | 'close', callback: Callback\<void\>): void

-Enables listening for connection or close events of the TCPSocket connection.
+Subscribes to connection or close events of the TCP socket connection.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack